nguyenchiencong/nguyenchiencong.github.io/_pages/game.md

 F, a friend since childhood, worked as an architect; her last project was a museum in Da Nang.
 Now she is drawing architectural designs for the game.

 T, a friend and colleague of F, decided to join the crew in November 2025.
-He's also an architect, and is learning programming in Python and GDScript.
+He's also worked as an architect, and is learning programming in Python and GDScript.

 Dawn has taught herself Python, GDScript, Godot and shaders with help from a few AIs.
 Now, she's building a remunated project to practice before she can jump in with the Wise Whispers of the Trees.